-‘I Should Have Left Them In Jail’: Trump Attacks LaVar Ball For Being ‘Unaccepting’
+‘I Should Have Left Them In Jail!’: Trump Attacks LaVar Ball For Being ‘Unaccepting’

 However, Trump is not without his considerably large base of supporters.
 At the time of this writing, the president’s tweet had received over 200,000 “likes” and more than 60,000 “retweets.”

-[Featured Image by Joshua Blanchard / Getty Images]
+[Featured Image by Joshua Blanchard/Getty Images]